 How to Improve Your Ryanair In-Flight Experience

+What is it like to fly on Ryanair?
 When you fly Ryanair, you can tell it is a low-cost airline.
 Space is tight and the seats don’t recline, but hopefully, these Ryanair tips will help.
 The headrest does not have any wings, so a travel neck pillow will make it much more comfortable to sleep.
-If you get cold, you will need to bring your own blanket or maybe a sweater or scarf like this one with pockets.
+If you get cold, bring your own blanket or maybe a sweater or scarf like this one with pockets.

 The interior of the plane is covered with advertisements – the trays, seat back, and overhead compartments.
 The inflight magazine is more like a catalog, which they will give you for free.
 There aren’t any seatback pockets.